-1. Financial account balance (net capital outflows) and net capital flows to foreign direct investment, portfolio investment (bonds, derivatives, and equities), and other investment (mostly bank notes and deposits as well as loans).
+1. Financial account balance (net capital outflows) and net capital flows to foreign direct investment, portfolio investment (bonds, derivatives and equities), and other investment (mostly bank notes and deposits as well as loans).
 Figures with a positive (negative) sign indicate an increase (decrease) in residents foreign assets or a decrease (increase) in their foreign liabilities.
 Large movements in Q4/2015 reflect the settlement of the failed banks' estates.
+Source: Central Bank of Iceland.